Pop art

 Marilyn Monroe in art Marylin Monroe in art The Only Blonde in the World 1963 Pauline Boty 1938-1966 Purchased 1999 https://www.tate.org.uk/art/work/T07496

-The Only Blonde in the World, 1963, Pauline Boty, Tate
+Pauline Boty, The Only Blonde in the World, 1963, Tate, London, UK.

-This image puts Boty in the position of the ‘fan’, putting life into the black and white image from the screen.
 Here we have the bold, sassy Marilyn striding out in front, clasping her fur wrap around her as she heads towards the elusive love she sought all of her life.
-The title also shows that aspect of Monroe that was her trademark: Think blonde, think Marilyn!
+The title also shows that aspect of Monroe that was her trademark: think blonde, think Marilyn!

 Richard Hamilton

-Legendary British Artist, Richard Hamilton was keen to explore a side of Marilyn not seen by her fans in his art.
-Despite being a screen icon and loved by millions, Marilyn suffered terrible depressions and low-self esteem.
+Legendary British artist Richard Hamilton was keen to explore a side of Marilyn not seen by her fans in his art.
+Despite being a screen icon and loved by millions, Marilyn suffered terrible depression and low self-esteem.
 When photographed, she would ask to see the proofs and would cross through the ones she did not like.
-Towards the end of her life, she became more violent in her defacing, using lipstick, needles, anything sharp that came to hand.
+Towards the end of her life, she became more violent in her defacing, using lipstick, needles, and anything sharp that came to her hand.

 Marilyn Monroe in art Marylin Monroe in art My Marilyn 1965 Richard Hamilton 1922-2011 Presented by Rose and Chris Prater through the Institute of Contemporary Prints 1975 https://www.tate.org.uk/art/work/P04251